wfwalker/marketplace-certs/README.txt

   ./add_or_replace_root_cert.sh certdb.tmp marketplace-dev-public-root
   ./add_or_replace_root_cert.sh certdb.tmp marketplace-dev-reviewers-root

+If you want to add marketplace-stage support, add the following before executing push_certdb.sh

+  ./add_or_replace_root_cert.sh certdb.tmp marketplace-stage-public-root

 These steps are done in separate scripts so that add_or_replace_root_cert.sh can be used for B2G desktop, which doesn't require the push/pull steps.